mganss/HtmlSanitizer/README.md

 - Configure allowed HTML tags through the property `AllowedTags`.
 All other tags will be stripped.
 - Configure allowed HTML attributes through the property `AllowedAttributes`.
 All other attributes will be stripped.
 - Configure allowed CSS property names through the property `AllowedCssProperties`.
 All other styles will be stripped.
+- Configure allowed CSS [at-rules](https://developer.mozilla.org/en-US/docs/Web/CSS/At-rule) through the property `AllowedAtRules`.
+All other at-rules will be stripped.
 - Configure allowed URI schemes through the property `AllowedSchemes`.
 All other URIs will be stripped.
 - Configure HTML attributes that contain URIs (such as "src", "href" etc.) through the property `UriAttributes`.
 - Provide a base URI that will be used to resolve relative URIs against.